Keely-Ann-Maritz/Nelson-Mandela-Bay-Municipality-/README.md

 - A progress bar was added to the Report Issue Form.
 - When clicking on the event, a modal pops up displaying the events information.
 - Changed Part 1 to use a Binary Search Tree.
+- Changed the View button text colour to white to match all buttons, for consistency.

 <hr>